 Depending on unique business criteria, these capabilities should be present in any solution coined as “dynamic.”
-Market-leading dynamic pricing engines can address all of the above questions, and as we will lay out below, are critical to keep up with customer expectations.
+Market-leading dynamic pricing engines can address all of the above questions and are critical to keep up with customer expectations.

 While those outside of the pricing function may assume changing prices is a simple endeavor, the reality is much more complex.
 The process involves a number of stakeholders in an organization.
 Below is a rendering of the pricing process we commonly observe within B2B companies: